Dana94/2019-website/blog/2020-05-22-css-animations.md

 - name (could be created animation or a standard one - more on this later)

 That's a lot packed into 1 CSS property.
 Let's look at each one in more detail.

+Since I want to be as explicit as I can with this, I'm splitting this post up into 2 parts.

 ### Duration